 In today’s world, where so much is made of the things that divide us, let us think of the ways we are connected.

-Lead From Within: Remember we are all one and together — as leaders –we can heal the world.
+Lead From Within: Remember we are all one and together — as leaders -as people-we can heal the world, it only takes remembering the golden rule.

 Photo Credit: Getty Images